 Build Up Your Down Payment

 Finally, the last key is bigger is better with a down payment.

 If you have a larger down payment you can get a better rate on your mortgage and if you hit that 20% mark, you can avoid private mortgage insurance.

-Thoughts on Buying a Home with Going Broke
+Thoughts on Buying a Home without Going Broke

 So there you have it four keys to making sure that when you buy a home it's not only something you sell right now but down the line, it doesn't feel like a burden.